w1kl4s/DescriptionGenerator/README.md

      py -m pip install -r requirements.txt

 After installation is complete, you can close up your terminal.

+#### Updating:
+Just like you run requirements install , open terminal in directory with program, and type:
+    git pull

 #### Usage:
 Start up `main.py` file, either using `python3 main.py` (Linux and Mac), or `py main.py` (Windows).